sourcegraph/about/content/blogposts/2024/codyception-coding-cody-tools-with-cody.md

     url: https://twitter.com/Kynlos

 publishDate: 2024-01-29T10:00-07:00
-description: "This post with teach you how Custom Commands in Cody can simplify your coding process by automating repetitive tasks, saving time and effort.
-Kynlo guide you through how these commands make coding more efficient and manageable, transforming complex tasks into simple, one-click solutions."
+description: "This post with teach you how Custom Commands in Cody can simplify your coding process by automating repetitive tasks, saving you time and effort."
 tags: [blog]
 slug: "codyception-coding-cody-tools-with-cody"
 published: true